AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "It was clear that he can code fluently as soon after we settled on the technology stack we would use he did a large part of the code to reach our MVP.
 He then built on that and improved features, especially on the look and feel of the front-end, showing his skill in refactoring the initial deliverables."

 ---

 ### I can debug anything

-A bug is an unexpected behavior.
+**A bug is an unexpected behavior**.
 Debugging is about finding why this behavior occurs and modifying it so it matches our expectations.

-Being able to debug anything is about having a clear process to find the source of a bug, a process that can be used in any language.
-This process is divided in two main parts.
+**Being able to debug anything is about having a clear process to find the source of a bug, a process that can be used in any language.** This process is divided in two main parts.

-'Getting visibility', finding ways to follow the flow and to display the information created along the flow, then 'Tighten the loop', narrow down so we can find out at which moment the unexpected behavior occurs.
+**'Getting visibility'**, finding ways to follow the flow and to display the information created along the flow, then **'Tighten the loop'**, narrow down so we can find out at which moment the unexpected behavior occurs.
 Each environment has different syntax to make it happen but the process is similar in those environments.

 The first example would be the error message I shown in the TDD part, when the error message shows, this is a bug, but because we define a precise test, the bug is already clear, we already have the visibility and the loop thightened, so we know how to move forward.
 So, the first way to get some information about the bug is to run the test. (if we are lucky enough to have tests in the test we are debugging)